-Employees are eligible for participation in the Plan once they are twenty-one years of age and have completed three months of service with the Company.
-Employees can participate in the Plan on the first day of the month coinciding with or following three months of service.
-Participants may contribute any percentage of their eligible compensation up to and including any percentage that allows the participant to reach the section 401(k) pre-tax contribution limit of \$18,000 and \$17,500 in 2015 and 2014, respectively, for participants under age 50.
-Participants who are age 50 and older can contribute up to an additional \$6,000 and \$5,500 for a total of \$24,000 and \$23,000 in 2015 and 2014, respectively.
+Employees are eligible for participation in the Plan immediately upon employment and once they are twenty-one years of age.
+Participants may contribute any percentage of their eligible compensation up to and including any percentage that allows the participant to reach the section 401(k) pre-tax contribution limit of \$18,000 in both 2016 and 2015 for participants under age 50.
+Participants who are age 50 and older can contribute up to an additional \$6,000 for a total of \$24,000 in both 2016 and 2015.
 These employee contributions are made through compensation deferral arrangements and are fully vested at all times.
 Participants may also contribute amounts representing distributions from other qualified plans.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
 The Plan includes an auto-enrollment provision whereby all newly eligible employees who have not submitted an election to participate or not participate in the Plan are automatically enrolled in the Plan at a deferral rate of 3% and their contributions invested in a designated target date fund until changed by the participant.
-The deferral rates for participants who were auto enrolled increases by 1% each year until it reaches a maximum contribution of 6%, unless otherwise directed by the participant.
-A registered investment adviser is engaged to assist in monitoring the core investment options offered by the Plan (excluding the participant directed brokerage account investments and the Crown Castle International Corp.
-Unitized Common Stock Trust Fund ("CCIC Unitized Common Stock Trust Fund")).
-As of December 31, 2015, the Plan offered 12 mutual funds, six common collective funds, a money market account, a participant directed brokerage account and the CCIC Unitized Common Stock Trust Fund.
+The deferral rate for participants who were auto enrolled increases by 1% each year until it reaches a maximum contribution of 10%, unless otherwise directed by the participant.
+A registered investment adviser is engaged to assist in monitoring the core investment options offered by the Plan (excluding the participant directed brokerage account investments and the CCIC Unitized Common Stock Trust Fund ("CCIC Unitized Common Stock Trust Fund")).
+As of December 31, 2016, the Plan offered 12 mutual funds, six common collective funds, a money market account, a participant directed brokerage account and the CCIC Unitized Common Stock Trust Fund.
 Participants own shares of mutual funds, common stocks, money market funds, and unit investment trusts through the participant directed brokerage account.